 Custom confidentiality terms may be used for UT contributors and My Panel participants within both Live Conversation and Unmoderated tests.

-This feature is available to customers with Professional or Premium subscriptions on the seat-based model and customers with Advanced or Ultimate subscriptions on the flexible usage-based model.
+This feature is available to customers with Professional or Premium subscriptions on the seat-based model and customers with Advanced or Ultimate subscriptions on the Flex plan.